Peace camp: Brambles Farm, Waterlooville, Hampshire

 The Brambles Farm Peace Camp was set up in 1982 on the site of a research and development facility for the production of the Spearfish 7525 torpedo for the Royal Navy.
 The camp, although anti-war and anti-nuclear in its beliefs, was also supported and attended by local people demonstrating against the loss of green space and the lack of public consultation.
 The protesters held up the construction work for a number of months and was visited by some 3,000 people from this country and abroad.
 A Torpedo Town festival was held in the area for a number of years afterwards, the largest in 1991 at Liphook in Hampshire when some 25,000 people danced to the Spiral Tribe sound system.
 These festivals fell foul of the rave party and free festival crackdown in the early 1990s by the Tory government.

 Seneca County, New York

 In 1983, feminists established the Seneca Women's Encampment for a Future of Peace and Justice in Romulus, New York, the site of the 1848 Seneca Falls Convention, to demand the abolition of nuclear weapons.
+Social justice photography Mima Cataldo photographed this event.